Rikard Schwarz: Music career

-From 1927 he continued his work in teaching as piano and theory teacher at the Stanković Music School in Belgrade, where from November 12, 1929 to 1937 he was assistant director.
+From 1927, he continued his work in teaching as piano and theory teacher at the Stanković Music School in Belgrade, where from November 12, 1929 to 1937 he was assistant director.
 He wrote for Glasnik Muzičkog društva Stanković.
 In 1929, with the composers Miloje Milojević and Kosta Manojlović, he started off the periodical Muzika.
 He developed his writing career providing material for Zvuk, Radio Beograd, Muzičar and the papers Morgenblatt, Židov and Sportsko-turistički Lloyd.
 As well as reviews, he often wrote on topics from the history of music.
 It was with lectures in musical history that he worked in the Kolarac People's University from 1934 to 1938, and as conductor of the orchestra of the Stanković School, he prepared an opera class, which he took to the National Theatre, performing Gluck, Pergolesi and Mozart.

 The last phase of his career as composer and conductor is related to Novi Sad.
 The Isidor Bajić Music School underwent a “period of invaluable revival” when Rikard Schwarz was its director, from 1936 to 1940, undertaking numerous activities and reaping considerable success.
 He ran the music school under the title People's Conservatory, and put on “popular concerts with lectures and the participation of soloists, a school choir and orchestra.”

+Later years

 In Novi Sad in 1938, Rikard Schwarz became a father, to Lujo (Ludvig-Milorad), but his wife Verica, née Jovanović, died after the delivery.

 In 1940 he was mobilised and sent to Sarajevo and Macedonia.
-After the April War, in 1941 he fled from Novi Sad to Zagreb, where his father, sister and son were.
-On June 30, 1941, he was arrested and taken to the Zagreb Fair, whence on July 2 or 3 he was sent to Gospić, then to the Slana Camp in Pag, and finally to Krapje (Jasenovac I), where according to the available information he died of starvation and exhaustion before the end of 1941.
+After the April War, in 1941 he fled from Novi Sad to Zagreb, where his father, sister and son were staying.

+On June 30, 1941, he was arrested and taken to the Zagreb Fair, whence on July 2 or 3 he was sent to Gospić, then to the Slana Camp in Pag, and finally to Krapje (Jasenovac I).
+Schwarz's father, a politician in the Croatian Parliament, unsuccessfully attempted to appeal for his son's release.
+According to the available information he died of starvation and exhaustion before the end of 1941.
+His brother, Vilim, was killed at a camp in 1945.